 Sliced figs and ground cinnamon for topping

-1. Mix the biscuit crumbs and butter, press onto the greased base of a deep 22-23 cm pie dish, and chill.
+Mix the biscuit crumbs and butter, press onto the greased base of a deep 22-23 cm pie dish and chill.

-3. Pour half this mixture onto the smooth crust.
-Sprinkle over the chopped ginger and fig preserve, then cover with the remaining creamy mixture, spreading evenly.
+Pour half this mixture onto the smooth crust.
+Drizzle 10 or 12 small drops (quarter tsp) of the chopped ginger and fig preserve, then cover with the remaining creamy mixture, spreading evenly.
 (Work quickly as it firms up fast.)
-Chill until set.

-I think the highest praise anyone can receive after hosting a dinner party is when one of the guests requests a recipe – and this one always leaves the house, especially now that those 70% cocoa slabs are available.
-Not only is it a super recipe, but it’s a life-saver for reluctant dessert makers because, being so rich, it’s absolutely acceptable to set it in small, after-dinner coffee cups.
-Desserts stretch amazingly when all they have to do is fill a small cup (Aramula Panna Cotta), previous page, is another fine example).
-So buy some stunning little cups and your dessert problems could be solved.
+I think the highest praise when entertaining friends is when one of your guests requests a recipe – and this one always leaves the house, especially now that those 70% cocoa slabs are available.
+Not only is it a super recipe, but it’s a life-saver for reluctant dessert makers because, being so rich, it’s absolutely acceptable to set it in small, coffee cups.
+Desserts stretch amazingly when all they have to do is fill a small cup.
+So be creative and employ your cups and your dessert problems could be solved.

 1 x 100 g slab 70% Belgian Intense chocolate, broken up